SkylineCommunications/dataminer-docs/connector-help/connector_help/Cisco Panorama CL.md

 # Cisco Panorama CL

-Thisdriver is used to display information related to the **Cisco Panorama CL**device.
+This driver is used to display information related to the **Cisco Panorama CL** device.

 ## About